elasticio/petstore-component-java/README.md

 The component interacts with the [petstore sample server](https://petstore.elastic.io/docs/).

-Our documentation on [building components in java](https://docs.elastic.io/guides/building-java-component.html) has more about each inlcuding file and their function.
+Our documentation on [building components in java](https://docs.elastic.io/guides/building-java-component.html) has more about each including file and their function.

 ## Requirements